Ernest-Z/human_motion_prediction/README.md

 # human_motion_prediction
-learning code based on kaggle competition about
+learning code based on kaggle competition about human motion tracking and prediction